dixslyf/acush/docs.typ

 #test-case[External program without full path and with a large number of arguments]

-Similar to the previous cases, but with a small number of arguments.
+The shell should be able to pass a long list of arguments to programs.

 #test-case-image("external-program-large-number-of-arguments.png")